kadena-community/kadena.js/packages/libs/client/NEW_README.md

 ## Signing Transactions

-After creating the command, you need to sign it using the related private keys.
+After creating the command, you need to sign it using the appropriate private keys.
-This process is usually managed with a wallet.
+The signing process is usually managed with a wallet.
 Kadena has two protocols for signing transactions, each serving different purposes:

 - **Sign API**: This API allows users to send their sign requests to the wallet.